2048 tips and strategy

 A short round tells you more than another paragraph.
 Open the board, keep your biggest tile parked, and see how long you can keep enough space alive.

-Play 2048 online or review the 2048 rules and controls.
+Play 2048 online or review how tiles merge in 2048.